rkp678/Project3/README.md

 Our presentation includes the following slides, which cover background information related to crypto, open banking, and traditional banking, project objectives and hypothesis, sentiment analysis results, AWS Comprehend demo, and conclusions.
 Please refer to the html presentation in GitHub for the presentation deck.

 1. Evolution of Banking
-2. The Banking industry is no longer just a brick and mortor bank, we are moving towards blockchain technology and fintech innovation to provide better banking services to meet consumer demand
+2. The Innovation of Banking (No longer just a brick and mortor bank, moving towards blockchain technology and fintech innovation to provide better banking services to meet consumer demand)
 3. How blockchain technology and partnering with Fintechs is improving banking
 4. Bank Use Cases (cattle tracking with blockchain, bank crypto custody services, JP in the metaverse, Visa/MC offering crypto conversion, TassatPay/Network, USDF Consortium, CBDCs)
 5. Banks currently using blockchain technology